gkub/project-euler/README.md

 # project-euler
-Personal Project Euler Solutions :)
+Personal Project Euler Solutions (up to problem 100 only - I don't want to breach the ToS)